carbon-language/carbon-lang/docs/project/principles/error_handling.md

 #### Caveats

-Carbon will probably provide a low-level way to allocate heap memory that makes allocation failure recoverable, because doing so appears to have few drawbacks.
+Carbon may provide a low-level way to allocate heap memory that makes allocation failure recoverable, because doing so appears to have few drawbacks.
 However, users may need to build their own libraries on top of it, rather that relying on the Carbon standard library, if they want to take advantage of it.